Use of Email Distribution Lists

 5. Campus e-mail distribution lists are not available to non-university entities.

-1. The Deans of each College and members of the President’s Cabinet will authorize no more than two individuals per department to request that a message be sent to a specific distribution list or lists.
+1. The Deans of each College and members of the President’s Cabinet will authorize individuals permitted to access specific Group distribution lists and post messages.
 The names of those individuals will be forwarded via e-mail to the Office of University Communications.

 2. The authorized department representative will forward to University Communications for review any e-mail that he/she is requesting be distributed, and will identify the list(s) to which they wish to send the message.